Contemplating purchasing your new home in DuBois?

 For many people, buying a home can be a stressful event.
 However, with a little planning ahead of time, it's not too complicated.

-So they'll know exactly what they can expect, I will give buyers an overview of the whole deal.
+So they know exactly what to expect, I will give buyers an outline of the whole deal.

 Here are my nine steps to buying a home.

 Should you have questions about any of this information or if you're ready to get started, you can contact me here or e-mail me at .

 Step 1 – Prepare to purchase

 Prior to beginning your home search, there are plenty of things you need to consider.

 When you begin your search, you'll probably want to form a check list of features you need, get a feel for what neighborhoods you'd like to live in, and start planning your budget.

 A good principle to follow is that your mortgage payment should be 30 percent of your monthly income.